3D Transformations in Processing

 With this in mind, we can parallel the .obj format in working memory with

 We need to be explicit about passing by reference versus passing by value, a silent distinction in Java.
 Whenever we pass an object into a function, we are passing a reference to its memory address, not an independent value which can be changed without also changing the original.
-In order to leave the original object intact, we copy the primitive float
+In order to leave the original object intact, we copy the primitive floats that it contains.

 We’d like load mesh data from an .obj file once, then share this ‘template’ among many entities that are transformed independently of one another.
 Also, we want to manipulate a mesh procedurally then export the changes as an .obj file.
 An entity’s transformation would have no effect; we’d need to copy the mesh data, then manipulate the mesh and not the entity.
 (For those familiar with Blender or modeling software, this is the distinction between Object and Edit mode.)